 Despite these observations, long lines mussel farming is by far the world’s most productive breeding method, with currently 150 tons, up to 300 tons, per hectare and per year.
-To put those figure into perspective, beef production is only around 0,340 ton per hectare per year, almost a thousand times less !
+To put these figures into perspective, beef production is only around 0,340 ton per hectare per year, almost a thousand times less !
 With mussels on long lines, we can reasonably forecast a production between 3 to 6 million tons of mussel flesh (75% is shell) in a square of 90.000 ha, like the flat top of Davis Bank is.
-This figure can also be compared to the 4,7 million tons of Peruvian anchovies caught in 2012, world’s largest fishery dedicated to the production of fishmeal and fish oil.
+This figure can also be compared to the 5,5 million tons of Peruvian anchovies caught in 2018, world’s largest fishery dedicated to the production of fishmeal and fish oil.
 These were their highest landings since 2011 and won't be surpassed, due to government policy to limit the total allowable catches (TACs).
 Moreover, 2018 has not experienced the famous El Niño event, periodically resulting in a temporary collapse of this reduction fishery.

-However, as a consequence of their relative easiness to be cultured, some aspects of mussels’ biology, like their most efficient diet, have not been sufficiently studied.
+However, as a consequence of their relative easiness to be cultured, some aspects of mussels’ biology, like their most efficient diet, have only been poorly documented.
 We just know that mussels ingest preferably plankton and other organic particles from 5 to 15 microns.
-Diatoms, the main intake, provide DHA (good for our brain) and flagellates provide EPA (good for our heart), both important PUFA omega 3.
+Diatoms, the main intake, provide DHA (good for our brain) and flagellates provide EPA (good for our heart), both important LC-PUFA omega 3.
 The control of mussels’ diet, until now neglected, has all its importance here, especially if it is revealed to be adjustable.